Last Updated: Mar 18, 2022

 How To Address An Envelope To A Family

-If you are addressing the envelope to an entire family, don’t write out each of the family member’s names on the front of the envelope.
+If you are addressing the envelope to an entire family, don’t write out each of the family member’s names on the front of the envelope as you will quickly run out of room.
 Instead, write “The (Pluralized Last Name).”
 Don’t forget, if the last name ends with a “s” naturally, add an apostrophe.

 Proper Way to Address an Envelope to a Married Couple